ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ## Protecting an API with OAuth - Client Credentials grant

 ### Protect the API with OAuth - Application
 Let's protect, the FakeMagento version 4.0.0 API.
-Click on Develop, and select the FakeMagento-4.0.0 API.
+Click on Develop and select the FakeMagento-4.0.0 API.
-Click on Security Definitions, and click on Add button.
+Click on Security Definitions and click on Add button.
 Enter:
 > Name: Native Application
 <BR>Description: Using the native OAuth provider for Application grant
 <BR>Select OAuth2
 <BR>Select NativeProvider for the OAuth Provider
-<BR>Select Application for the FLow
+<BR>Select Application for the Flow
 <BR>Select details for the scopes

 Click Save button